System for Connected Living

 The interior design of Open House has been guided by findings from research in cognitive neuroscience.
 While the inner parts of the apartment units are formulated to create a calm and safe refuge, the shared spaces have been located and shaped to stimulate social interaction, build trust, and forge connection.
 The key threshold conditions integrate curvilinear form with geometric attributes calibrated to create continuity of space, open sightlines, and elicit emotions of warmth and friendliness – strategically activating the interior to bring the residents together.

 On a parting note, it is important to mention that Open House is an attempt to address a very complex issue – an issue that is intertwined with deeper, structural issues of modern society.
 We did not arrive at this point by accident, but by way of political pressure, financial incentives, cultural shifts – forces which over time have reprogrammed social identities, family structures, and sociocultural norms.
 Adjusting course will require equally monumental and joint efforts.
 However, at this point in time, we are equipped with a much more extensive and effective toolbox.
 We have a deeper understanding of the issues at hand and new intelligence on how our spatial environments shape our social behavior.
 Equipped with this knowledge, it should be much more manageable to blaze a trail towards urban environments capable of bringing us closer together.

 Loneliness and weak social ties are often at the root of other pressing societal challenges of our time.
-By addressing this issue, not only can a public health crisis be fought, but in doing so we may topple a lead domino, positively impacting a host of linked issues – drug addictions, obesity, crime.
+By addressing this issue, not only can a public health crisis be fought, but in doing so we may topple a lead domino, positively impacting a host of linked issues – drug addictions, obesity, suicide, crime.